Tax Enquiry Info.

 Appeals, Tax disputes & Tax Tribunals

-Both systems give excellent opportunities for the well represented taxpayer to accelerate the pace of any Tax Enquiry or dispute, overcome HMRC intransigence and to have their case heard by an impartial, objective, decision maker.
+These systems give excellent opportunities for the well represented taxpayer to accelerate the pace of any Tax Enquiry or dispute; overcome HMRC intransigence; and to have their case heard by an impartial, objective, decision maker.

 What does it mean for me?

-If you have a tax dispute or long running tax enquiry there are now two methods for bringing matters to a conclusion.
+If you have a tax dispute or long running tax enquiry there are now 3 methods for bringing matters to a conclusion.
 The ADR is useful where you feel you are banging your head against a brick wall, or speaking a different language to the inspector.
 The Internal Review will bring a fresh pair of eyes to the situation, where you feel the tax officer is getting it wrong.
 The Tribunal Appeals process will bring an independent and objective judgment.

-Success at either stage depends on the quality of the fact finding, presentation skills and technical knowledge of your tax adviser and their ability as an advocate.
+Success at any stage depends on the quality of the fact finding, presentation skills and technical knowledge of your tax adviser - and their ability as an advocate.
 Where worthwhile sums are at stake it’s always worth engaging skilled and experienced specialist professionals to prepare your case.

-Lynam Tax Enquiry Experts have prepared for many Commissioners' hearings and the process has usually meant HMRC conceding before the formal meeting.
-We have also presented cases successfully at formal contentious hearings.
-And we are now assisting a number of clients through the Internal Review and Tribunal processes.
+Lynam Tax Enquiry Experts have prepared for many Tribunal hearings and the process has usually meant HMRC conceding before the formal meeting.
+We have also presented cases successfully at formal contentious hearings, and we are currently assisting a number of clients through the Alternative Dispute Resolution; Internal Review; and Tribunal processes.
 We will fight your corner tenaciously, but also with the subtlety and skill honed from 60 years’ real experience.